heitorado/comics-app-challenge/README.md

 As for how to synchronize the objects retrieved by the API with the application-specific attributes, it seems that [ActiveResource](https://github.com/rails/activeresource) has what I need, or maybe [Her](https://github.com/remi/her).
 Those might be a bit of overkill though, since the API is read only and just the comics will need to be marked as favourite.
 It would strongly bind the application to the API structure, which _might_ make it future-proof but also increase coupling a lot.

-Quick solution: Build a wrapper from scratch and then think how to deal with setting/retrieving the favourite comics for the User later?
+~~Quick~~ (at day 3 realized it wasn't so quick) solution: Build a wrapper from scratch and then think how to deal with setting/retrieving the favourite comics for the User later?

 #### Part 2
 Initialized fresh Rails app today.